Agusan del Sur State University

-The Agusan del Sur State University is a chartered state university in Bunawan, Agusan del Sur, Philippines through Republic Act (RA) No. 7932 approved on March 1, 1995, and RA No. 11586.
+Agusan del Sur State University, formerly known as the Agusan del Sur State College of Agriculture and Technology (ASSCAT), is a chartered state university in Bunawan, Agusan del Sur, Philippines, through Republic Act No. 7932 approved on March 1, 1995, and RA No. 11586.

 History

 1906 to 1926

 In June 1908, Americans established the Manobo Industrial School (MIS) to educate the people of Agusan province to a better way of life after a group of them led by Dean C. Worcester visited Agusan province in 1906 and determined the needs of the people.
 The students of MIS were sons of Manobo "datus" from the regions of Simulao, Adgawan, Umayam, Gibung, and Wawa-Ojot while the principal was Carlson Berger with Mr. and Mrs. Joseph Kempt, Liberato Fortun, and Ciriaco Viajar as members of the faculty.
 The school was situated opposite the poblacion of Bunawan along the bank of the Simulao River.
 Executive Order No. 52 issued by Governor-General William Cameron Forbes on June 24, 1908, granted the school site a reserved area of 41.9089 hectares (Parcel 1) and 0.1764 hectares (Parcel 2).

 To improve the farming practices of the people, MIS was later on converted into Manobo Farm School (MFS).
 During school year 1915–1916, a Grade V class was opened with Ellsworth Maxwell as principal and George L. Broxholm, Cornelio del Rosario, and Dedicación del Rosario as teachers.
 Pupils lived in Bunawan with their parents or relatives otherwise pupils coming from the municipalities of Cuevas, Trento, Libertad, Veruela, La Paz, Loreto, Prosperidad, Talacogon, San Luis, Esperanza and Lianga, Surigao were accommodated in the dormitory with free clothing, bedding, and subsistence.